joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 You can use these instructions to deploy {{site.data.keyword.blockchainfull_notm}} Platform 2.5 behind a firewall without internet connectivity.
 If you are deploying the platform on a cluster with access to the external internet, use the main instructions for [Deploying {{site.data.keyword.blockchainfull_notm}} Platform 2.5](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-k8).
 {:shortdesc}

-You can use the following instructions to deploy the {{site.data.keyword.blockchainfull}} Platform 2.5 on any x86_64 Kubernetes cluster running at v1.14 - v1.16 or on s390x on {{site.data.keyword.cloud_notm}} Private v3.2.1 running LinuxONE.
-Use these instructions if you are using distributions such as Rancher or {{site.data.keyword.cloud_notm}} Private.
+You can use the following instructions to deploy the {{site.data.keyword.blockchainfull}} Platform 2.5 on any x86_64 Kubernetes cluster running at v1.14 - v1.16.
+Use these instructions if you are using open source Kubernetes or distributions such as Rancher.
 The {{site.data.keyword.blockchainfull_notm}} Platform uses a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){: external} to install the {{site.data.keyword.blockchainfull_notm}} Platform console on your cluster and manage the deployment and your blockchain nodes.
 When the {{site.data.keyword.blockchainfull_notm}} Platform console is running on your cluster, you can use the console to create blockchain nodes and operate a multicloud blockchain network.

 ## Need to Know